chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

 ## Precaution During Backend Node Reboot

-For a PostgreSQL cluster, avoid restarting all nodes in quick succession, as this can lead to data loss.
+To prevent data loss, do not restart all nodes in a PostgreSQL cluster in quick succession.

-For example, when a follower node (e.g., f1) is rebooted, it begins syncing data from the leader.
-If, during this syncing process, the leader node is also restarted, a leader election may occur.
-If f1 becomes the new leader before completing its data sync, it may not have the latest data, leading to potential data loss.
+When a follower node (e.g., f1) is restarted, it begins synchronizing data from the current leader.
+If the leader node is also restarted during this synchronization process, a leader election may occur.
+If f1 is elected as the new leader before completing its sync, it may not have the most recent data, which can lead to inconsistencies or data loss.

 ## Precaution during opensearch Reboot

 - Check cluster health
-Run the following commands to ensure the cluster is in a healthy state:
+Execute the following commands to verify the health of the cluster:

 ```sh
 curl -X GET "https://localhost:9200/_cat/health?v" -k